er1z/multi-api-platform-bundle/README.md

 Multi-API-Platform
 --

-This Symfony's bundle is a solution to problem for having more than one API in single application.
+This Symfony's bundle is a solution to problem for having more than one API in single [API Platform](https://api-platform.com) instance.
 For example, you have an application's back-end that exposes resources for end-clients and you want to create an entrypoint for internal microservices.